greksn/Auto25/README.md

   To make one, create a `virtualenv` called `autoportaalenv` into the same folder as `manage.py` (follow guide https://docs.djangoproject.com/en/2.1/howto/windows/)

-- Install Django, Gunicorn and Psycopg2 in the virtual env, using the command `pip install django gunicorn psycopg2`
+- Install Django, Gunicorn, Django Allauth and Psycopg2 in the virtual env, using the command `pip install django gunicorn psycopg2 django-allauth`

 - Create a local Postgre database OR connect to the test environment database (it is accepting external connections at the moment):